whatwedo/whatwedo-acf-cleaner/readme.txt

 We are aware that it would be handy to know which exact fields will get deleted, so the user can analyzing the actual data.
 This could be integrated in a future release.
 We already know the name of the fields and we're also returning them from the server.
 Since they're a lot of unordered data, we don't do something proper with those in the frontend .

+= Support more than just post meta =
+ACF allows fields for term meta, user meta etc and not just post meta.
+This plugin only works with post meta for now.
+There's a ticket in the WordPress Support page for this: https://wordpress.org/support/topic/support-more-than-just-post-meta/.
+We're happy to accept pull requests.

 == Contribute ==

 Developed with ♥ by [whatwedo](https://whatwedo.ch) in Bern.